 Let $u \in U_\alpha^{G/G^\circ}$.
 Since $V$ is open, there is some $N$ such that $\alpha^n(u) \in V$ for all $n \geq N$.
 Thus $\alpha^N(u) \in V_-$ and, hence, we have $u \in \alpha^{-N}(V_-) \leq V_{--}$.
 This proves that $ U_\alpha^{G/G^\circ} $ is contained in $V_{--}$.
 Since the latter is closed, we deduce that

 and, hence, that $\alpha$ acts on $G/G^\circ$ as a compacting automorphism: indeed, for all $g \in G/G^{\circ} $ we have $\alpha^n(g) \in V_-$ for all sufficiently large $n$.

-We have shown that $G/G^\circ$ is a compaction group.
+We have shown that $G/G^\circ$ admits a compacting automorphism.
 By Proposition~\ref{prop:stcom}, this implies that $G/G^\circ$ is locally elliptic.
-Since the neutral component $G^\circ$ has no nontrivial compact normal subgroup, we can thus invoke Theorem~A.5 from~\cite{CoTe}, which ensures that $G$ has a characteristic open subgroup splitting as a direct product $J \cong G^\times \cdot D$, where $D \leq G$ is a closed, totally disconnected, locally elliptic and characteristic in $G$.
-Since the quotient $G/J$ is discrete and contains a dense contraction group by the preliminary observation above, it must be trivial.
+Since the neutral component $G^\circ$ has no nontrivial compact normal subgroup, we can thus invoke Theorem~A.5 from~\cite{CoTe}, which ensures that $G$ has a characteristic open subgroup splitting as a direct product $J \cong G^\circ \cdot D$, where $D \leq G$ is a closed, totally disconnected, locally elliptic and characteristic in $G$.
+Since the quotient $G/J$ is discrete and contains a dense contraction subgroup by the preliminary observation above, it must be trivial.
 Thus $G \cong G^\circ \times D$.
-Since $G^\circ \cong G/D$ is a Lie group with no nontrivial compact normal subgroup, the contraction group $U_\alpha^{G/D}$ is closed in $G/D$ by Proposition~\ref{prop:cpli}.
+Since $G^\circ \cong G/D$ is a Lie group with no nontrivial compact normal subgroup, the contraction subgroup $U_\alpha^{G/D}$ is closed in $G/D$ by Proposition~\ref{prop:cpli}.
 Therefore $\alpha $ acts on $G^\circ$ as a contracting automorphism.
 Thus we have $G^\circ \leq U_\alpha $ and the desired result follows since $G = G^\circ \times D$ and since we have already established that $\alpha$ acts on the totally disconnected group $D$ as a compacting automorphism. \end{proof}